Maharishi International University: Academics

+Maharishi International University is reported to be the only university in the United States that offers a PhD degree in the Neuroscience of Human Consciousness.
+The university participates in a state-sponsored, fast-track license program for school teachers.

 The university is accredited by the Higher Learning Commission.
-The university’s business programs (BA, MBA, and PhD) are accredited by the International Assembly for Collegiate Business Education (IACBE).
+The university's business programs (BA, MBA, and PhD) are accredited by the International Assembly for Collegiate Business Education (IACBE).

-The "Best Colleges 2013" Master's Midwest Category of U.S. News & World Report college and university rankings gave MIU (then called Maharishi University of Management) a tier two rating, which places the school in the bottom 25% of colleges.
-The report listed its application deadline as rolling, its acceptance rate as 41%, its freshman retention rate as 80%, and its student–faculty ratio as 12:1.

-Class structure

 Maharishi International University operates on a block system.
 Students take one course at a time during a four-week period.
+MIU also offers undergraduate programs in China.